gladwin2802/Agentic_AI_Chatbot/README_FRONTEND_BACKEND.md

 For issues or questions:

 1. Check the troubleshooting section above
-2. Review the original Streamlit implementation for reference
-3. Check browser console and backend logs for error details
+2. Check browser console and backend logs for error details
-4. Ensure you're using the unified `run_app.bat` for the simplest setup
+3. Ensure you're using the unified `run_app.bat` for the simplest setup